 Women in STEM Education (WiSE) Program

-Please be advised that the WiSE Program employer visits and events are cancelled until the 30th of June.
-In the current climate, many events are being cancelled and as a University, we are assessing the situation for each event.
-The health, safety and wellbeing of our students, staff and industry partners is our priority and we appreciate your patience at this time as we explore innovative ways to deliver key aspects of the WiSE Program.
+Please be advised that the WiSE Program physical employer visits and events are on hold at the moment in line with the recommendations regarding COVID-19.
+The health, safety and wellbeing of our students, staff and industry partners is our priority.
+We appreciate your patience at this time as we explore innovative ways to deliver key aspects of the WiSE Program.
 Watch this space!

 More information about the University's response to COVID-19 can be found at https://www.westernsydney.edu.au/coronavirus-information.html?icid=hp-omc-informationoncoronavirus

 The Women in STEM Education (WiSE) Program supports the career development of women studying in the areas of science, technology, engineering and mathematics (STEM) at Western Sydney University.

-The WiSE Program (launched as Women in Science and Engineering in 2015) is unique.
-The program connects current students with their peers, alumni and employers and empowers them to enhance their professional skills and networks through a broad range of activities and events, both online and face-to-face.
+The WiSE Program (launched as Women in Science and Engineering in 2015) is unique in the tertiary sector, connecting students with peers, alumni and employers.
+In doing this, students are empowered to enhance their professional skills and networks through a broad range of activities and events, both online and face-to-face.

-Students can learn about the opportunities their degree presents when entering a STEM career, gain access to career advice, connect with professionals in the industry, attend conferences and workshops, apply for mentoring opportunities, receive job alerts, have business cards printed and more.
+Students will learn about the opportunities their degree presents when entering a STEM career, gain access to career advice, connect with professionals in the industry, attend conferences and workshops, apply for mentoring opportunities, receive job alerts, have business cards printed and more.
 In turn, students will able leave the program as a strong role model for other students in STEM fields in addition to be a step ahead in their own career development, with endless career progression opportunities.

 Further information about the WiSE Program, including a 2020 calendar, is available:

 As a woman studying a STEM degree at Western, you are automatically a member of WiSE.
 You can simply access the program via CareerHub (use your Student ID to login in).
 If you are already logged into your CareerHub home page, you can access the program by clicking on the ‘CareerHub’ button located on the left side of the dashboard and select ‘The WiSE Program’ from the drop-down menu.